spire-labs/self-pylon-demo/README.md

 ### Cross-Chain Architecture

-This demo uses **Pylon's settlement mechanism** for synchronous cross-chain reads:
+This demo uses **Pylon** for synchronous cross-chain reads:

 1. **ProofOfHuman on Celo**: Stores attestations on Celo mainnet
-2. **SettlementForwardingProxy on Pylon**: Deployed on Pylon, forwards calls to Settlement Port
+2. **SettlementForwardingProxy on Human appchain**: Deployed on Human appchain, forwards calls to Settlement Port
-3. **Settlement Port on Pylon**: Fixed address `0x0000000000000000000000000000000000000042` - reads state from Celo synchronously
+3. **Settlement Port on Human appchain**: Fixed address `0x0000000000000000000000000000000000000042` - reads state from Celo synchronously via Pylon
-4. **HumanNFT on Pylon**: Uses the proxy to verify attestations during minting
+4. **HumanNFT on Human appchain**: Uses the proxy to verify attestations during minting

-The beauty of this architecture is that from the HumanNFT contract's perspective, it's just calling a local contract (the proxy), but the data is actually being read from Celo in real-time!
+From the HumanNFT contract's perspective, it calls a local contract (the proxy), but the data is actually being read from Celo synchronously.

-**Pylon Network Status**: You can verify the Pylon network is operational at [https://pylon.celo-mainnet.spire.dev/_status/ready](https://pylon.celo-mainnet.spire.dev/_status/ready)
+**Human Appchain Status**: You can verify the Human appchain is operational at [https://pylon.celo-mainnet.spire.dev/_status/ready](https://pylon.celo-mainnet.spire.dev/_status/ready)

 ### Address Casing for Self Protocol